 They are assessed rigorously, but do not have examinations.
-However, they each have an externally set task (EST) in Year 12 which is set by the Authority.
+However, they each have an externally set task (EST) which is set by the Authority and is sat by all students who are enrolled in the course at the start of term 2 in year 12.